 - 21. The key indicators of a company's liquidity cushion are: - A/B: Liquidity sources (A) divided by uses (B). - A-B: Liquidity sources (A) minus uses (B). - 22.
 For this purpose, monetary flows within sources and uses of cash refer to amounts generated or used over the next six to 24 months, with the timeframes identified by each of the liquidity descriptors.
 The amounts used in the calculations conform to an anticipated base case, assuming no refinancing, and include both internal and external components.
-The analysis of monetary flows excludes the sources and uses of cash from captive finance operations (see "Assumptions: Analytical Adjustments For Captive Finance Operations," published June 27, 2008).
+The analysis of monetary flows now may include funds from the captive (typically in the form of dividends or intercompany loans) as a source of liquidity for the parent when we consider that transfers from the captive are available to the parent at all times, including during times of stress, and we expect this to continue (see "The Impact Of Captive Finance Operations On Nonfinancial Corporate Issuers," published on Dec.
+14, 2015).